 Hypothyroidism is a very common condition.
-It is estimated that 3% to 5% of the population has some form of hypothyroidism.
-The condition is more common in women than in men, and its incidence increases with age.
+Approximately 3% to 4% of the U.S. population has some form of hypothyroidism.
+This type of thyroid disorder is more common in women than in men, and its incidence increases with age.
 Examples of common causes of hypothyroidism in adults include Hashimoto's thyroiditis, an autoimmune form of overactive thyroid, lymphocytic thyroiditis, which may occur after hyperthyroidism (underactive thyroid), thyroid destruction from radioactive iodine or surgery, pituitary or hypothalamic disease, medications, and severe iodine deficiency.

 Lymphocytic thyroiditis following hyperthyroidism

 Thyroiditis refers to inflammation of the thyroid gland.
 Lymphocytic thyroiditis is a condition in which the inflammation is caused by a particular type of white blood cell known as a lymphocyte.
-Lymphocytic thyroiditis is particularly common after pregnancy and can actually affect up to 8% of women after they deliver their baby.
+Lymphocytic thyroiditis is particularly common after pregnancy, and can affect up to 8% of women after they deliver their baby.
 In this type of thyroid disorder there usually is a hyperthyroid phase (in which excessive amounts of thyroid hormone leak out of the inflamed gland), which is followed by a hypothyroid phase that can last for up to six months.
-The majority of affected women eventually return to a state of normal thyroid function, although there is a possibility of remaining hypothyroid.
+In the majority women with lymphocytic thyroiditis, the thyroid eventually returns to its normal function, but there is a possibility that the thyroid will remain underactive.

 Thyroid destruction secondary to radioactive iodine or surgery

-Patients who have been treated for a hyperthyroid condition (such as Graves' disease) and received radioactive iodine may be left with little or no functioning thyroid tissue after treatment.
+People who have been treated for hyperthyroidism (underactive thyroid) like Graves' disease, and received radioactive iodine may be left with little or no functioning thyroid tissue after treatment.
 The likelihood of this depends on a number of factors including the dose of iodine given, along with the size and the activity of the thyroid gland.
-If there is no significant activity of the thyroid gland six months after the radioactive iodine treatment, it is usually assumed that the thyroid will no longer function adequately.
+If there is no significant activity of the thyroid gland six months after the radioactive iodine treatment it usually means that the thyroid gland no longer functioning adequately.
 The result is hypothyroidism.
-Similarly, removal of the thyroid gland during surgery will be followed by hypothyroidism.
+Similarly, removal of the thyroid gland during surgery cause hypothyroidism.

-If for some reason the pituitary gland or the hypothalamus are unable to signal the thyroid and instruct it to produce thyroid hormones, a decreased level of circulating T4 and T3 may result, even if the thyroid gland itself is normal.
-If this defect is caused by pituitary disease, the condition is called "secondary hypothyroidism."
+If for some reason the pituitary gland or the hypothalamus are unable to signal the thyroid and instruct it to produce thyroid hormones, it may cause decreased T4 and T3 blood levels, even if the thyroid gland itself is normal.
+If pituitary disease causes this defect, the condition is called "secondary hypothyroidism."
 If the defect is due to hypothalamic disease, it is called "tertiary hypothyroidism."

-A pituitary injury may result after brain surgery or if there has been a decrease of blood supply to the area.
-In these cases of pituitary injury, the TSH that is produced by the pituitary gland is deficient and blood levels of TSH are low.
-Hypothyroidism results because the thyroid gland is no longer stimulated by the pituitary TSH.
-This form of hypothyroidism can, therefore, be distinguished from hypothyroidism that is caused by thyroid gland disease, in which the TSH level becomes elevated as the pituitary gland attempts to encourage thyroid hormone production by stimulating the thyroid gland with more TSH.
-Usually, hypothyroidism from pituitary gland injury occurs in conjunction with other hormone deficiencies, since the pituitary regulates other processes such as growth, reproduction, and adrenal function.
+A pituitary injury may result after brain surgery or the blood supply to the brain has decreased.
+When the pituitary gland is injured, hypothyroidism results in low TSH blood levels because the thyroid gland is no longer stimulated by the pituitary TSH.
+Usually, hypothyroidism from pituitary gland injury occurs in together with other hormone deficiencies, since the pituitary regulates other processes such as growth, reproduction, and adrenal function.